Know in one minute about Golden oyster mushrooms

 Nutritional value of golden oyster mushroom

-Golden oyster mushroom is an excellent source of micronutrients and antioxidants components.
+Golden oyster mushroom is an excellent source of micronutrients and antioxidant components.
 This mushroom has high levels of proteins (22.10 %), dietary fiber (20.78 %), and crude lipid (1.32%).
 It is also a good source of minerals like potassium (2.28%) and amino acid-like glutamic acid (3.07%).

 On the other hand, copper, zinc, and iron as well as fat (1.32%) are present in low amounts.
 It is also abundant in Vitamin B3 (Nicotinic acid), vitamin B5 (Pantothenic acid), and vitamin B2 (Riboflavin).
 Alternatively, vitamin B12 (Cyanocobalamin) and vitamin A (retinol) are present in low amounts (2).